 As we move forward into the new year, let’s take a look at some of the emerging risks expected to affect our businesses and jobs—particularly those related to technology—and the potential solutions we can implement to get out in front of these risks to make it a more profitable and productive year.

 In December 2017, North Carolina State’s Enterprise Risk Management Initiative and Protiviti released its Executive Perspectives on Top Risks for 2018.
 More than 700 board members and executives from around the globe participated in the sixth annual study, which assessed their concerns—many of which related to technology.

-Survey respondents ranked their top risks as follows:
+Survey respondents ranked the top risks of 2018 as follows: